Are you looking for refreshment? We've got the best tips for where you can cool down when it gets hot in Vienna.

 If you like things a touch cooler, you should head underground.
 To the catacombs of St. Stephen's Cathedral, for example.
-Or to the Imperial Burial Vault (Capuchins' Crypt), where the rulers of the former Habsburg empire are buried, including Empress Elisabeth.
+Or to the Capuchins' Crypt, where the rulers of the former Habsburg empire are buried, including Empress Elisabeth.
 The crypt in St. Michael's Church is another tip – is 12 degrees Celsius cool enough?

 6. At a drinking fountain

 Vienna is famous for the good quality of its drinking water.
 In Vienna, the best, most refreshing drinking water from the mountain springs gushes straight from the faucet.
 And does so in many public places.
 Vienna has a total of more than 1,100 drinking fountains, where everyone can refresh themselves free of charge.

 Cooling is also offered on hot summer's days by fine misting systems in many public squares, parks, and streets.
 On Neubaugasse, for example.
 Or in Esterházy Park, considered to be Vienna's first "cooling park".
 It has an approximately 30 square meter cool spot, with plants for shade and misting nozzles.
 And on Karlsplatz, for example, additional spray hoses are laid on really hot days.